 15 Myths About Personal Finance that You Should Ignore

 By the time you were 10 years old, you had probably stopped believing in Santa Claus.
 But I’d be willing to bet you’re still holding on to a few myths about personal finance.
 Money myths can be particularly difficult to debunk, because they are passed on in the form of advice by well-meaning parents, friends, and coworkers.
+Have a strong understanding of the foundations of personal finance will help you know what you should listen to and what you should ignore.

 Let’s look at a few of the most common financial misconceptions.
 By sorting out the facts from the fiction, you can stop standing in the way of your own financial well-being.